 General.
 The general information center for students at State College is located on the ground floor of Holladay Hall.
-Here are located the offices of the Dean of Student Affairs, the Dean of Students and the Department of Student Personnel.
-The Dean of Students has general supervision of student activities, discipline, and attendance.
-The Department of Student Personnel provides general counseling service and coordinates counseling activities of the college.
+Located here are the offices of the Dean of Student Affairs and those of administrators handling attendance, student activities, student housing, coordination of orientation and counseling, and student financial aid.